 Sizing the Combustion Air Intake Ductwork

-The combustion air flow rate requirements per appliance model are summarized in Section 3.4.3.
+The combustion air flow rate requirements per appliance model are listed above.
 When sizing the combustion air intake ductwork, the pressure drop through this ductwork MUST NOT exceed 0.5" W.C. as described in the table below: